trustgraph-ai/trustgraph/README.md

 Context Cores decouple what agents know from how agents are deployed.
 Build once.
 Run in Docker locally, Kubernetes in production, or on any cloud.
 Pin a version.
 Roll back.
 Promote across environments.
 This is context engineering — and it works because knowledge is finally treated like the infrastructure it is.

+## Workspaces, Collections, and Flows

+TrustGraph has a [three-level system](https://docs.trustgraph.ai/overview/workspaces) for organizing and isolating knowledge.

+A **Workspace** is the outermost boundary — a fully isolated tenancy scope where all data, users, configuration, and pipelines live independently from every other workspace.
+Isolation is structural: enforced at the pub/sub queue, storage, and API gateway layers, not by trusting a field in a message body.

+Within a workspace, a **Collection** groups related holons, graph structures, embeddings, and documents together — think of it as a dedicated shelf in a library, scoped to a specific domain, project, or customer.

+A **Flow** is a running data processing pipeline that defines how raw data moves through ingestion, extraction, structuring, and storage — the assembly line that turns documents into queryable knowledge.
+Together, the three layers let you run multiple isolated tenants on a single deployment, separate knowledge by domain within each tenant, and process that knowledge through fully configurable pipelines — all without restarting the system or rebuilding your infrastructure.

 ## The Full Stack
 TrustGraph is not a wrapper around a graph database.
 It is the complete backend for production agentic systems.